-Lower Costs, Minimise Risks, Maximise Efficiency
+Lower Costs, Minimize Risks, Maximize Efficiency

-What all this shows is this: Organisations without a comprehensive procurement strategy and usable software solutions are at risk for poor quality or fraudulent sourcing, budget overruns due to unnecessary man-hours, and unacceptable costs associated with those risks.
+What all this shows is this: Organizations without a comprehensive procurement strategy and usable software solutions are at risk for poor quality or fraudulent sourcing, budget overruns due to unnecessary man-hours, and unacceptable costs associated with those risks.